nanpy/nanpy/README.md

 ----------
 ### Configure your Nanpy firmware

+	$ cd firmware
+	$ ./configure.sh

-You can use cfg.h file to configure your Nanpy firmware, selecting the features you want to include.
-Actually all the features requiring external libraries are disabled.
-You can also change the baud rate.
+You can use Nanpy/cfg.h generated file to configure your Nanpy firmware, selecting the features you want to include and the baud rate.

 ### Serial communication